OpenVisualCloud/Media-Transport-Library/doc/run.md

 sudo ptp4l -i ens801f2 -m -s -H
 ```

-Then run phc2sys to sync the PHC time to system time, please make sure NTP service is diabled as it has conflict with phc2sys.
+Then run phc2sys to sync the PHC time to system time, please make sure NTP service is disabled as it has conflict with phc2sys.

 ```shell
 sudo phc2sys -s ens801f2 -m -w